• Home

 In a small bowl, using a spoon, mix together the cornstarch and water until thin and watery.
 It will be thick and tacky at first.

-In a large bowl of an electric mixer fitted with the paddle attachment or using a hand held mixer, beat the softened butter or vegan baking stick and the dark brown sugar until soft and creamy.
+Beat the butter and the dark brown sugar until soft and creamy.
 About 2 minutes.

 Beat in the cornstarch water, the milk, molasses and the vanilla until fully combined.
 It will appear chunky.
 That’s normal.